Permissionless-Software-Foundation/bch-js-examples/applications/collaborate/sell-slp/README.md

 # Sell SLP

-This example shows the basics of how to construct a collabortive transaction for sell an SLP token.
+This example shows the basics of how to construct a collaborative transaction for trustlessly selling SLP tokens.
 There are two parties in this example: the Seller and the Buyer.
 The Seller offers a SLP token UTXO for sale.
 The Buyer accepts the offer by constructing a partially signed transaction with that UTXO.
 The Buyer gives the transaction to the Seller, who checks it, and if satisfied, will sign and broadcast the final transaction.
 The result of the transaction is that the Seller is paid in BCH for their tokens, and the tokens are transferred to the Buyers wallet.

 ## Basic Workflow